DiogoCostaCunha/motion_controller_silksong/README.md

 2.  **A Camera:** A standard webcam (I used a Logitech) pointed at your play area.
 3.  **Green Screen Cloth:** I used a bright green cloth from Amazon.
 This color is easiest for the computer to distinguish from skin or clothing.
     * *Note:* You can modify `settings.json` to use other colors, but green is the most reliable.
-4.  **Good Lighting:** A well-lit space is key for the camera to track your movements accurately without "ghost" inputs.
+4.  **Good Lighting:** A well-lit space is key for the camera to track your movements well and clearly distinguish colors.

 ---

 ## 🌍 Share it with the world!

 I’m really curious to see how you use this!
-Feel free to [join my Discord Community](https://discord.gg/hSva6VG9H8) and share your clips in the `#general` chat.
+Feel free to [join my Discord Community](https://discord.gg/hSva6VG9H8) and share your gameplay clips in the `#general` chat.
 I might even feature your videos in a future project!

 ## Support My Channel 🚀

 I make weird and wonderful projects at the crossroads of AI, hardware, and chaotic fun.

 If you enjoyed this project, please consider **[subscribing to my YouTube channel](https://www.youtube.com/channel/UCqnIZIGyH6NgJ8OkJAvZyKg?sub_confirmation=1)**.
-Your support keeps the madness going!
+Your support helps me keep doing this stuff!